cindy3184/bakery-website/README.md

 # 🧁 Bakery Website
-A webiste showcasing bakery menu and allowing users to place an order
+A website showcasing bakery menu and allowing users to place an order

 # Technologies Used
 * HTML5